dienerlab/website/content/guide/general.md

 * Actively participate in lab meetings
 * Give lab members ample credit when it comes to acknowledgements or authorships on papers (always err on the side of generosity)
 * Work from lab/office at least 3 days of a normal work week, but feel free to work remotely 1-2 days a week (try to prioritize coming in on days when others tend to be here as well, so we overlap with one another).
 Certain individuals may need flexibility on this point, which you can discuss on a case-by-case basis with Christian.
-* Be responsive on email and/or Slack during core work hours (except when on vacation, maternity/paternity leave, or sick leave)
+* Be responsive on email and/or Discord during core work hours (except when on vacation, maternity/paternity leave, or sick leave)
 * Don’t overwork.
 Look out for your mental health and take time to cultivate your life outside of work.
 Academic life can be stressful.
 Arrange vacation time.
 Keep me in the loop if you feel burnt out.

 ### Commitment to excellence